Francis Cromie: Marriage

 Francis Cromie married Gladys (Gwladys) Catherine Josephine (née Cromie) March 1907, in Portsmouth, Hampshire, England.
 They had one daughter, Dolores Anthea, born June 1907, in Fareham, Hampshire, England.
 His widow, Gladys (Gwladys) Catherine Josephine, remarried in June 1920.

-Posthumous Service Award
+Posthumous Award

-Captain Francis Cromie was posthumously awarded the Distinguished Service Order (DSO) and the Companion of the Order of the Bath (CB) "in recognition of his distinguished service in the Allied cause in Russia, and of the devotion to duty which he displayed in remaining at his post as British Naval Attaché in Russia, when the British Embassy was withdrawn.
+On 17 September 1918 Captain Francis Cromie was posthumously awarded the Companion of the Order of the Bath (CB) "in recognition of his distinguished service in the Allied cause in Russia, and of the devotion to duty which he displayed in remaining at his post as British Naval Attaché in Russia, when the British Embassy was withdrawn.
 This devotion to duty cost him his life."
 King George V received Capt.
-Cromie's widow Gladys (Gwladys) Catherine Cromie at Buckingham Palace, and handed to her the DSO and the CB.
+Cromie's widow Gladys (Gwladys) Catherine Cromie at Buckingham Palace, and handed to her the CB.

 He remains the only naval attaché to be killed in combat.

 Burial

 Captain Cromie's body was first taken to the Bolshevik Smolny Institute, and later released to the British Chaplaincy.
 Covered with the Union flag, his body was finally buried in Smolensky Cemetery, Saint Petersburg, by the Scottish minister Dr. Kean.
 A memorial in Captain Cromie's memory was laid at the Commonwealth War Graves Commission Archangel Memorial (Archangel Allied Cemetery), in Arkhangelsk, Russia.